Yay! Finally found the file that I recently downloaded on my Android device!

 Step 6: After pressing “Rename,” you’ll then find the current name of the file highlighted and the on-screen keyboard appears.

-On the space provided, encode the new name of the file.
-If you’re finding it difficult to type, enlarge the keyboard if needed.
+In the space provided, enter the new name of the file.
+If you find it difficult to type, enlarge the keyboard if needed.

-Step 7: If you’re done renaming the file, tap the “Rename” button.
+Step 7: After renaming the file, tap the “Rename” button.

 This move will automatically save the same file with its new name.